cjgiri/guru/README.md

 ## Features & Implementation

-### Single-Page App

-Thanks to React.js, Guru is all on a single page!
-Even Genius spread across multiple pages that require a refresh.

 ### Lyric Creation

 All lyrics are stored in a `lyrics` table, and managed on the front end in a `lyric_store`.
 Notably, lyric